Work Visa Sponsorships for Foreign Workers

 What is an H-1B Work Visa?

-Although the United States has nearly 200 visa types, work visas comprise a significant portion.
-And when it comes to nonimmigrant visas, the H-1B visa is the most prevalent.
+Although the United States has nearly 200 visa types, work visas account for a significant share.
+And when it comes to non-immigrant visas, the H-1B visa is the most prevalent.
 The classification applies to foreign workers in specialty occupations.

 As a result, when sponsoring a work visa, the job must require highly specialized knowledge.
 For example, a bachelor's degree or equivalent is the minimum entry requirement for the position.